tokio-rs/axum/axum/README.md

 ## Getting Help

 In the `axum`'s repo we also have a [number of examples][examples] showing how to put everything together.
 Community-maintained [showcases] and [tutorials] also demonstrate how to use `axum` for real-world applications.
-You're also welcome to ask in the [Discord channel][chat] or open an [issue] with your question.
+You're also welcome to ask in the [Discord channel][chat] or open a [discussion] with your question.

 ## Community projects